-Please allow delivery and processing time before your application will be reviewed.
-For faster service, the College of Education at Temple University also receives supporting application materials for graduate admissions electronically via the Interfolio service.
+Note: submitting materials via mail may delay the processing of your application.
+Please allow additional processing time before your application will be reviewed.
+The College of Education at Temple University also receives supporting application materials for graduate admissions electronically via the Interfolio service.

 It is the student's responsibility to see that everything is completed by the deadline date.